dguaderrama/bootcamp-jb/_posts/2004-data-analysis/2004-12-31-case-study.md

 Open Quantum GIS

 1. Set project projection to EPSG:2927

+  Before starting any project in a GIS program, you should first set the project projection to make sure your data comes in with the same extent.
+  If you don't set the project's projection, the program will use the projection of the first layer added or EPSG:4326.

+  You can set the projection with the following steps:

   * In the top navbar go Project > Project Properties
   ![project-properties]({{site.baseurl}}{{ASSET_PATH}}/images/qgis-project-properties.png)
   * Select CRS in the Left menu
   * Check *Enable On-the-fly CRS transformation*
   * Select *NAD83(HARN)/Washington South(ftUS) EPSG:2927* from the List of Projections

   ![projection]({{site.baseurl}}{{ASSET_PATH}}/images/qgis-projection.png)

 2. Add the US States shapefile

+  Since our project is directed at the state of Washington.
+We should extract the Washington state boundary for our study.
+The GADM[^7] project provides high-quality boundary data on country,state and county levels.
+We can use the US-state level dataset to get the Washington boundary.

   * Select *Add Vector Layer* in the left toolbar
   * Browse to the USA_adm1.shp layer from the iPlant Data Store
   ![USA_states]({{site.baseurl}}{{ASSET_PATH}}/images/usa-states.png)

 3. Create a layer for the state of Washington

   * In the top toolbar, select *Select Single Feature*
-  * Click on the state of Washing to select it
+  * Click on the state of Washington to select it
   ![washington-selected]({{site.baseurl}}{{ASSET_PATH}}/images/washington-selected.png)
   * Right click on the USA_adm1 layer and select *Save Selection As...*
       - Format: ESRI Shapefile